EamonnMR/yate/README.md

 Remaining bugs: It's still adding <* ENDEACH *> nodes to the parse tree.
 Though this does not impact functionality, it's sort of gross.

 Nice to haves: It would be cool if EACH/ENDEACH blocks left a comment block in place of an actual element to keep indentation nice.

-Final thoughts: if a ruby library exists, and it isn't on rubygems, does it really exist?
-Should probably put this on rubygems.